 If your breast neoplasm is cancerous, you may experience symptoms such as:

-If you develop a tumor in your lymph nodes or tissues, you may notice swelling or a mass in the affected area.
+A tumor in your lymph nodes or tissues can cause a noticeable swelling or mass in the affected area.
 A cancerous neoplasm in your lymph tissues is referred to as lymphoma.

 Other symptoms of lymphoma include: